ajander/data-analysis-tutorial/README.md

 ### Creating a Pull Request

 Once your changes are in your fork on github.com, you can [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to merge those changes into the main project.
-The main project owner(s) can then review your changes, possibly request edits, and then pull your changes into the main project.
+The project owner(s) can then review your changes, possibly request edits, and then pull your changes into the main project.

 ## More Information and Help